Ashby v White

 Ashby v White (1703) 92 ER 126, is a foundational case in UK constitutional law and English tort law.
 It concerns the right to vote and misfeasance of a public officer.
-Lord Holt laid down the important principle that where there is injury in the absence of financial loss, (injuria sine damno) the law makes the presumption of damages and that it is sufficient to demonstrate that a right has been infringed.
+Lord Holt laid down the important principle that where there is injury in the absence of financial loss (injuria sine damno), the law makes the presumption of damages and that it is sufficient to demonstrate that a right has been infringed.

-Said Holt: "It is a vain thing to imagine, there should be right without a remedy; for want of right and want of remedy are convertibles: if a statute gives a right, the common law will give remedy to maintain it; and where-ever there is injury, it imports a damage."
+Holt said: "It is a vain thing to imagine, there should be right without a remedy; for want of right and want of remedy are convertibles: if a statute gives a right, the common law will give remedy to maintain it; and where-ever there is injury, it imports a damage."

 Facts

 Mr Ashby was prevented from voting at an election by the misfeasance of a constable, Mr White, on the apparent pretext that he was not a settled inhabitant.

 At the time, the case attracted considerable national interest, and debates in Parliament.
 It was later known as the Aylesbury election case.
 In the House of Lords, it attracted the interest of Peter King, 1st Baron King who spoke and maintained the right of electors to have a remedy at common law for denial of their votes, against Tory insistence on the privileges of the House of Commons.

 Sir Thomas Powys defended William White in the House of Lords.
 The argument submitted was that the Commons alone had the power to determine election cases, not the courts.